mia-platform/custom-plugin-java/README.md

 ##### Abort chain
-To abort the decorator chain, you can obtain the related `DecoratorResponse` instance by calling the method `DecoratorResponseFactory.abortChain(int finalStatusCode, Object finalBody, Map<String, String> finalHeaders)`.
+To abort the decorator chain, you can obtain the related `DecoratorResponse` instance by calling the method `DecoratorResponseFactory.abortChain(int finalStatusCode, Serializable finalBody, Map<String, String> finalHeaders)`.